-Make sure you cut the eggplant rounds thick ( ½-inch) so you get a creamy interior with a charred exterior.
-If they’re too thin, they’ll just burn.
-As I mentioned, salting is an optional step, but if you have the time, sprinkle the eggplant with a good pinch of kosher salt (about 1 to 1 ½ teaspoons or so) and allow it time to set for about 20 minutes while you work on the rest of the ingredients.
+- Salt the eggplant: Salting the eggplant before roasting is an optional step, but one that I highly recommend if you have the time.
+Sprinkle the eggplant with a good pinch of kosher salt (about 1 to 1 ½ teaspoons or so) and let it sit for about 20 minutes while you work on the rest of the ingredients.
 Beads of water will appear on the surface.
-When ready, wipe the eggplant dry and make sure to wipe any excess salt off.
+When ready, wipe the eggplant to remove excess salt and liquid.

-Remove the eggplant from the oven when it’s ready, keeping it on the sheet pan still, top each eggplant slice with a tablespoon of marinara sauce (spread the sauce well), add a slice of fresh mozzarella on top.
-Turn the broiler on and return the pan to top rack of the oven (about 6-inches or so away from the broiler).
-Cook for about 1 to 2 minutes, watching carefully (you’re just looking for the cheese to melt)
+- Add sauce and cheese.
+Remove the eggplant from the oven when it’s ready.
+Keep it on the sheet pan, and top each eggplant slice with a tablespoon of marinara sauce.
+Add a slice of fresh mozzarella on top.
+Turn the broiler on and return the pan to the top rack of the oven (about 6 inches or so away from the broiler).
+Cook for about 1 to 2 minutes, watching carefully (you’re just looking for the cheese to melt).

-Remove the eggplant from the oven (you won’t need the oven anymore at this point).
-Divide the mushroom and spinach mixture over the eggplant slices.
+- Assemble the eggplant pizza bites.
+Remove the eggplant from the oven and divide the mushroom and spinach mixture over the eggplant slices.
 Voilà!

-Eggplant Pizza Bites Recipe with Spinach and Mushrooms
+Eggplant Pizza Recipe with Spinach and Mushrooms

-- Heat the oven to 425 degrees F.
+- Heat the oven to 425°F.